Sources of Funds

 Fundraising

-Generally this source of income for recreation organisations is restricted to not-for-profit organisations.
+Generally this source of income for recreation organisations is restricted to non-profit organisations.
 Fundraising though activities such as art unions, raffles, pie drives and fundraising dinners are often organised to pay for the cost of interstate travel of representative teams or to fund new building projects.
 Fundraising often requires a "good cause" to work best.

 Government Grants

 Many not-for-profit organisations depend to a large extent on the supply of public funding (government grants) for their existence.
-Typically governments tend to fund costs associated with the development of sport and recreation i.e. increasing the access and opportunity of ordinary people to participate in a sport of their choice.
-Costs that may be funded include:
+Typically governments tend to fund costs associated with the development of sport and recreation i.e. increasing the access and opportunity of ordinary people to

 Where the facilities are owned, or are likely to be owned by a profit organisation, it is expected that such organisations will raise the necessary funds through normal business processes e.g. bank loans.
 However when such facilities, or the activities that are organised within them run into financial difficulties, government funding can sometimes be forthcoming if it can be proved that it is in the community's interest.